 If you’re looking for Easter dessert ideas, this make-ahead pie should be at the top of your list!

 Obviously we must add decoration and this pie’s favorite accessory is whipped cream.
 It’s simply… a must!
 You can go heavy or light on the whipped cream.
 I love a big mountain of the stuff, especially paired with the thick coconut filling and crispy pie crust.
 You need heavy cream, sugar, and vanilla extract.
 Add a splash of coconut extract too, if desired.
 Beat the ingredients together until medium peaks form.
 When you lift the mixer out of the bowl, a slightly sturdy peak should form.
 It won’t be liquid-y, nor will it be curdled.
 Keep your eye on it and don’t be afraid to stop the mixer and check the consistency as you whip.

 You can pipe or spread the whipped cream on top.
 I used Ateco 849 piping tip and you can watch me pipe swirls in the video above.
 Don’t forget to top with more coconut!
 I actually used coconut flakes that I found at the grocery, but you can use sweetened shredded coconut or any form of coconut flakes you desire.
 Feel free to toast them, too!

 Chill the pie for a few hours or you can serve it immediately.

 Want to make coconut cream pie with meringue topping instead?
 Meringue is a convenient way to use up the egg whites.
-I recommend this meringue topping.
+I recommend the meringue topping from my s’mores brownie cupcakes.
 You can toast it with a kitchen torch if desired.
 It tastes like marshmallows!